# #

-UNTIL THE 1980's, THE CONTRAST BETWEEN THE ARMY'S BARBARISM AND LA COMMUNE'S PACIFISM WAS THOUGHT SELF-EVIDENT
+UNTIL THE 1980's, THE CONTRAST BETWEEN THE ARMY'S BARBARISM AND LA COMMUNE'S PACIFISM SEEMED SELF-EVIDENT

-Since then, La Commune has been "demystified" by emphasizing its rare executions and downplaying the army's carnage, to imply that the violence was almost the same.
+Since then, La Commune has been "demystified" by emphasizing its rare executions and downplaying those of the army.

 # # #